The combinatorial structure of beta negative binomial processes: Applications in Bayesian nonparametrics

 where $p(W,\Theta)$ is a density for the joint distribution of $(W,\Theta)$.
 We describe two Markov kernels that leave this distribution invariant.
 Combined, these kernels give a Markov chain Monte Carlo (MCMC) inference procedure for the desired posterior.

 The first kernel resamples individual elements $W_{i,j}$, conditioned on the remaining elements of the array (collectively denoted by $W_{-(i,j)}$), the data $y$, and the parameters $\Theta$.
-By Bayes' rule, and the independence of $\Theta$ and $W$ given $\kappa$, we have
+By Bayes' rule, and the independence of $\Theta$ and $W$ given $\kappa $, we have

-Recall that the array $W$ is row-exchangeable, and so, in the language of the NB-IBP, we may associate the $i$-th row with the final customer at the buffet.
-The count $W_{i,j}$ is the number of servings the customer takes of dish $j$, which has been served $S_{j}^{(-i)} \defas \sum_{i' \ne i} W_{i',j}$ times previously.
+Recall that the array $W$ is row-exchangeable, and so, in the language of the NB-IBP, we may associate the $i$th row with the final customer at the buffet.
+The count $W_{i,j}$ is the number of servings the customer takes of dish $j$, which has been served $S_{j}^{(-i)} \defas\sum_{i' \ne i} W_{i',j}$ times previously.
 When $S_{j}^{(-i)} > 0$, we have

-Therefore, we can simulate from the unnormalized, unbounded discrete distribution in \cref{eq:posteriorWgeneral} using \cref{eq:conditionalW} as a a Metropolis--Hastings proposal, or we could use inverse transform sampling where the normalization constant is approximated by an importance sampling estimate.
+Therefore, we can simulate from the unnormalized, unbounded discrete distribution in equation~(\ref{eqposteriorWgeneral}) using equation (\ref{eqconditionalW}) as a Metropolis--Hastings proposal, or we could use inverse transform sampling where the normalization constant is approximated by an importance sampling estimate.

-Following \citet{meeds2007modeling}, the second kernel resamples the number, positions, and values of those \emph{singleton} columns $j'$ such that $S_{j'}^{(-i)} = 0$.
+Following Meeds \textit{et al.} \cite{meeds2007modeling}, the second kernel resamples the number, positions, and values of those \emph{singleton} columns $j'$ such that $S_{j'}^{(-i)} = 0$.
 Simultaneously, we propose a corresponding change to the sequence of latent parameters $\Theta$, preserving the relative ordering with the columns of $W$.
-This corresponding change to $\Theta$ cancels out the effect of the $\kappa!$ term appearing in the \pmf\ of the array $W$.
-Let $J_i$ be the number of singleton columns, i.e., let
+This corresponding change to $\Theta$ cancels out the effect of the $\kappa!$ term appearing in the p.m.f. of the array $W$.
+Let $J_i$ be the number of singleton columns, that is, let

 which we note may be equal to zero.
 Because we are treating the customer associated with row $i$ as the final customer at the buffet, $J_i$ may be interpreted as the number of new dishes sampled by the final customer, in which case, we know that